-The Australia–Japan partnership is our closest and most consistent friend in Asia for decades, and the relationship is of fundamental importance to both countries' strategic and economic interests.
+The Australia–Japan partnership is our closest and most mature in the region, and is fundamentally important to both countries' strategic and economic interests.
 The relationship is underpinned by a shared commitment to democracy, human rights and the rule of law, as well as common approaches to international security.
-Japan is Australia's second largest export market and third-largest source of foreign investment.
+Japan is Australia's second-largest export market and third-largest source of foreign investment.
 Australia's stable political, business and investment environment makes it a critical supplier to Japan of clean and safe food products as well as minerals and energy.
 To further strengthen the economic relationship, Australian Prime Minister Abbott and Japanese Prime Minister Abe formally announced on 7 April 2014, the conclusion of negotiations on the Japan Australia Economic Partnership Agreement.
 The two leaders signed the agreement on 8 July 2014 in Canberra.

 System of government